ActivityQ: What is heart healthy exercise?

+Q: What are the benefits of using a wrist monitor?
 A: Wrist monitors are portable and convenient, so accurate blood pressure and pulse readings are never out of reach.

 Q: What are the benefits of using an arm monitor?

 A: Arm monitors are easy to use and offer advanced features like Voice Assist", larger displays, AC adapters and more!

 Some dietary supplements may interact negatively with medication or even other supplements.
 Consult with your doctor to determine which health regimen is best for you.